SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.9.3 Mortality rate attributed to unintentional poisoning

 This query consists of 2 phrases.
+The phrases are similar, but phrase 2 includes terms which need to be limited to humans.

-It is interpreted to mean pollution with chemicals/substances, or with pathogens that many contaminate water, air or soil.
+The target is interpreted to cover research about pollution/contamination of water, air or soil with chemicals/substances or pathogens.
+In light of indicator 3.9.2, we also include research on reducing illness due to poor sanitation (whether it be directly due to contamination in the water source, or spread of disease between people due to lack of WASH facilities).

-* Whether food poisoning from contamination should be included is an open question - it is not air, soil or water per se, but does have to do with hygiene/sanitation (3.9.2).
-So far it is included.
-[Example result](https://www.webofscience.com/wos/woscc/full-record/WOS:A1993KR35200011)
+* Unsure whether food poisoning/contaminated food should be included - it is not air, soil or water, but is related to hygiene/sanitation.
+So far, it is included.
+The High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>) mentions food in reference to WASH:
-* In Phrase 2, the inclusion of `sanitation` and terms for disease finds some results to do with sanitation and prevention of communicable disease - is this consistent?
-Does it fall under 3.9.2?
-Sanitation can refer to both infrastructure (relevant for preventing water contamination) but also personal sanitation.
-The same can be said for `hand hygiene`, `personal hygiene` etc. in Phrase 1.
+>"These services need to be accompanied by adequate hygiene practices such as handwashing after defecation or before food preparation and intake..."

 ##### Phrase 1:

-The basic structure is *pollutants/contamination* + *disease/mortality* + *action*.
+The basic structure is *contamination/toxins* + *disease/mortality* + *action*.

-In the disease/mortality terms, only terms for mortality are included (not survival).
-For survival,  there are few results and they often concern animals.
+In the disease/mortality terms, only terms for mortality are included. `survival` is not - there are few results and they often concern animals.

-To add specific types of air pollution, we used  World Health Organisation's (WHO) website about ambient air pollution<sup id="WHOairpoll">[9](#f9)</sup> and household air pollution <sup id="WHOhouseair">[10](#f10)</sup>. `air pollution` covers both ambient and indoor/household air pollution.
+Specific types of air pollution were added from WHO factsheets on ambient air pollution (<a id="WHOambientairpoll">[WHO, 2021a](#f22)</a>) and household air pollution  (<a id="WHOhouseairpoll">[WHO, 2021b](#f23)</a>). `air pollution` will find both ambient and indoor/household air pollution.
+Note that `pollution` alone is covered in phrase 2.

 `poisoning*` reflects a disease/mortality aspect, thus is included with the *disease/mortality* terms.
-This improves the results by finding those about carbon monoxide poisoning.
+This improves the results by finding those about carbon monoxide poisoning. `unintentional poisoning$`+ are additionally included in the *contamination/toxins* terms; thus the string will find e.g. "reducing accidental poisonings".

 The combination of gases with `NEAR/15 "pollution" OR "poisoning$"` is necessary because there are medical papers that discuss gases in terms of diagnosis or treatment (e.g. diffusion lung capacity of CO).
+The chemical abbreviations for the gases (e.g. `SO2`) are not used, as they result in technical articles where sorbents or fuel cells can be "poisoned".

 `hygiene` is not used alone as there are many results about oral hygiene which are probably too broad (not to do with pollution/contamination). `sanitation` is also limited here, to remove animal results, and included more broadly in phrase 2.